colorvamp/carto.on/README.md

 Carto.shop
 ==========

-**Carto.shop** is an ide designed to visualize, generate and modify maps.
+**Carto.shop** is an web app designed to visualize, generate and modify maps.
 It was created as a test case for **Carto.on** leaflet based library.